data-lessons/gapminder-R/05-dplyr-single-table.md

 ~~~

 > #### Subsetting {.challenge}
 >
 > - Subset the gapminder data to only Oceania countries post-1980.
 > - Remove the continent column
 > - Make a scatter plot of gdpPercap vs. population colored by country
 >
-> **Advanced** Yesterday we learned how to do this using base R's subsetting.
-Do the same thing without the `filter` and `select` functions.
+> **Advanced** How would you determine the median population for the North American countries between 1970 and 1980?
 >
+> **Bonus** This can be done using base R's subsetting, but this class doesn't teach how.
+Do the original challenge without the `filter` and `select` functions.
+Feel free to consult Google, helpfiles, etc. to figure out how.
+>

 #### `arrange()`

 You can order the rows of a data.frame by a variable using `arrange`.
-Suppose we want to see the most populous countries.
-Again, we wrap the results in `head` to just print the first few rows:
+Suppose we want to see the most populous countries:

 ~~~{.r}